thinktandem/auth0-drupal/README.md

 ## License

-This project is licensed under the MIT license.
-See the [LICENSE](LICENSE.txt) file for more info.
+This project is licensed under the [GPL](http://www.gnu.org/licenses/gpl.html).